opencog/opencog/opencog/nlp/lg-dict/README.md

 The core design of this module has a number of issues, some minor, and some pretty important.

+* Handling of optional links is currently broken.

 * The `lg-get-dict-entry` returns a SetLink.
 It is deprecated; use the `lg-dict-entry` method instead.
 Alternately, perhaps the `lg-get-dict-entry` could be redesigned to return a LinkValue,